who1sjw/longcovid/README.md

 **Source**

-The dataset, titled "Long Covid Risk" \parencite{shaheen_long_2024}, was authored by Ahmed Shaheen and published on Figshare, a reputable online repository for research data.
+The dataset, titled "Long Covid Risk", was authored by Ahmed Shaheen and published on Figshare, a reputable online repository for research data.
 This comprehensive dataset was made available on April 14, 2024, providing researchers with valuable information for studying Long COVID risk factors and symptoms. https://figshare.com/articles/dataset/Long_Covid_Risk/25599591

 **Data Structure and Format**